 When My Name was Keoko by Linda Sue Park

-From 1910 to 1945 Japan occupied Korea and tried to replace its culture with Japanese culture.
-Children were forced to learn Japanese and choose a Japanese name.
-Sun-hee’s (Keoko) family complies with Japanese orders outwardly while honoring their Korean culture on the inside.
-Koreans are inferior to the Japanese and must deal with reduced food, roll calls, house searches, military education at school, and forceful taking of possessions.
+From 1910 to 1945 Japan occupied Korea and forced the Koreans to learn Japanese and choose a Japanese name.
+Sun-hee’s (Keoko) family complies with Japanese orders outwardly while honoring their Korean culture on the inside, but must deal with reduced food, roll calls, house searches, military education at school, and forceful taking of possessions.

 Sadako and the Thousand Paper Cranes by Eleanor Coerr

 Based on the true story of a girl who contracts cancer from atomic bomb radiation.
 Japanese lore says that if you make 1,000 paper cranes, you will get well.
 Sadako does not reach 1,000.
 Excellent, short book everyone will love.

 Yuriko lives in Hiroshima with her father, aunt and cousin during World War II.
 The war is mostly in the background for Yuriko.
 A neighbor’s son gets killed on the front lines, her aunt’s new journalist husband reports from the island battles, and her best friend is called to work in an airplane factory.
 Then the bomb hits.